-Pueblo County's population is expected to see fundamental changes in its age composition in the next 25 years.
-The aging of the population is an important trend for the region.
-Over the 25-year period from 2020 to 2045, those age 65 and above are expected to increase from 19 percent to 23 percent of the population, so that by 2045, almost one in four persons will be age 65 or older.
-The population of older adults will nearly double from 24,474 in 2010 to over 46,647 in 2045 as illustrated in Figure 6.
+The Census also reports that 15.3 percent of Pueblo County's population (24,346 individuals in 2010) is 65 years of age or older.
+An average of 10.9 percent of the Colorado population is aged 65 and above, and the U.S. has an average of 13.1 percent.
+The aging of the population is an important trend for the region, with a continuing aging of the population structure forecasted.
+Between 2005 and 2015, this population is projected to increase 20.4 percent; between 2015 and 2025 an increase of 30.8 percent is anticipated; and between 2025 and 2040, a gain of 26.9 percent is envisioned.
+The population of older adults will nearly double from 24,346 in 2010 to over 44,166 in 2040 as illustrated in Figure 6.
 Elderly population density in Pueblo is dispersed into areas throughout the community.
-The Belmont Neighborhood, located in the northeast portion of the City of Pueblo, accounts for a heavy concentration.
+The neighborhood of Belmont, located in the northeast portion of the City of Pueblo accounts for a heavy concentration.
 In the southwest portion of the City, the neighborhood of Sunset Park and several other areas account for significant concentrations.
 The demographic makeup of the elderly within these areas is diverse, and might typically include elderly, somewhat affluent homeowners, impoverished householders who either own or rent their homes, and residents of nursing homes or other institutional care facilities.